FedNC: A Secure and Efficient Federated Learning Method with Network Coding: FedNC: Framework and Algorithm

+Unlike homomorphic encryption or multiparty computation that significantly increase communication costs, FedNC only requires the additional transmission of encoded tuples, which is negligible compared to the original parameter size.
+Additionally, FedNC doesn't share a portion of local data with the central server like the coded FL systems requiring, thus reducing its computational load.
+Furthermore, if the server cannot guarantee that each received packet comes from a different client, the efficiency of FedNC might even surpass that of $\mathtt{FedAvg}$, as described in Proposition \ref{pro:ccp}.

 \begin{proposition} Consider an FL system and assume that the central server would like to collect the packets from all clients in the set $\mathcal{P}_t$, where $|\mathcal{P}_t|=K$, and the number of packets for each client is the same.
-Assume that the server does not know who the packet belongs to until it gets it, i.e., the server selects packets according to random sampling.
-Let $T$ be the total number of packets the server needs to obtain so as to collect all $K$ types of packets, then the expectation of $T$ satisfies:
+Assume that the server selects packets according to random sampling.
+Let $G$ be the total number of packets the server needs to obtain so as to collect all $K$ types of packets, then the expectation of $G$ satisfies: